digital-asset/daml/docs/source/app-dev/command-deduplication.rst

 #.
 No success within the supported deduplication period

-   When the application receives a :ref:`INVALID_DEDUPLICATION_PERIOD <error_code_INVALID_DEDUPLICATION_PERIOD>` error, it cannot achieve exactly once execution any more.
+   When the application receives a :ref:`INVALID_DEDUPLICATION_PERIOD <error_code_INVALID_DEDUPLICATION_PERIOD>` error, it cannot achieve exactly once execution any more within the originally intended deduplication period.

 #.
 Unacceptable changes cause infinite retries